cees-elzinga/script.xbmc.hue.ambilight/README.md

 Installation
 ------------

-The add-on requires two external Python libraries for the ambilight mode.
+The add-on depends on the XBMC add-on "requests" for the ambilight mode.
 If you don't care about the ambilight mode, the default version of this add-on works out of the box (https://github.com/cees-elzinga/script.xbmc.hue).

- - Python PIL

-Follow the instructions at: http://www.pythonware.com/products/pil/.

- - Python requests

-Download the XBMC add-on from https://github.com/beenje/script.module.requests, and put the `scripts.module.requests` in your add-ons folder.
-For Mac OSX users: `/Users/username/Library/Application Support/XBMC/addons/`.
+ - XBMC add-on script.module.requests

+Download the add-on as a ZIP file from https://github.com/beenje/script.module.requests (Right click on the "ZIP" icon and select "Download Linked File").
+Open XBMC and go to System -> Settings -> Add-ons -> Install from zip file, and select the zip file.

- - Install the add-on
+ - XBMC add-on script.xbmc.hue.ambilight

-Download the add-on as a ZIP file.
+Download the add-on as a ZIP file from the top of this page (Right click on the "ZIP" icon and select "Download Linked File").
 Open XBMC and go to System -> Settings -> Add-ons -> Install from zip file.
 Restart XBMC and configure the add-on:
-System -> Settings -> Add-ons -> Enabled add-ons -> Services -> XBMC Philips Hue
+System -> Settings -> Add-ons -> Enabled add-ons -> Services -> XBMC Philips Hue and run "Start auto discovery of bridge IP and User".

 Note for Raspberry Pi users: